bv101rj/RammsHealerMana/README.md

 # RammsHealerMana
-Just a healer mana bar
+Just a healer mana bar that you can move, will show one for each healer in group